jgarc172/code-practice/Preparation/4-operators-control.md

 ```

 ## Control Structures
-Here is a list of some of the common control structures and their function signatures.
-For example, the `if` control
-structure can be viewed as a function that takes a boolean value and exectues the next statements if the value is true:
+Here is a list of some of the common control structures.
+An attempt to define their function signature is provided.
+For example, the `if` control structure can be viewed as a function that takes a boolean value and exectues the next statements if the value is true:

 ```
 if     : boolean -> execution
-for : integer, boolean -> repeat execution
+for    : integer, boolean -> repeat execution switch :
 ```

 ## Literals